Moon: Structure

+Gravitational field

+On average the Moon's surface gravity is 1.62 m/s2 (0.1654 g; 5.318 ft/s2), about half of the surface gravity of Mars and about a sixth of Earth's.

+The Moon's gravitational field is not uniform.
+The details of the gravitational field have been measured through tracking the Doppler shift of radio signals emitted by orbiting spacecraft.
+The main lunar gravity features are mascons, large positive gravitational anomalies associated with some of the giant impact basins, partly caused by the dense mare basaltic lava flows that fill those basins.
+The anomalies greatly influence the orbit of spacecraft about the Moon.
+There are some puzzles: lava flows by themselves cannot explain all of the gravitational signature, and some mascons exist that are not linked to mare volcanism.

+The sphere of influence, of the Moon's gravity field, in which it dominates over Earth's has a Hill radius of 60,000 km (i.e., extending less than one-sixth the distance of the 378,000 km between the Moon and the Earth), extending to the Earth-Moon lagrange points.
+This space is called cislunar space.

-Magnetic and gravitational fields
+Magnetic field

 The Moon has an external magnetic field of less than 0.2 nanoteslas, or less than one hundred thousandth that of Earth.
-The Moon does not currently have a global dipolar magnetic field and only has crustal magnetization likely acquired early in its history when a dynamo was still operating.
-However, early in its history, 4 billion years ago, its magnetic field strength was likely close to that of Earth today.
-This early dynamo field apparently expired by about one billion years ago, after the lunar core had completely crystallized.
+The Moon does not have a global dipolar magnetic field and only has crustal magnetization likely acquired early in its history when a dynamo was still operating.
+Early in its history, 4 billion years ago, its magnetic field strength was likely close to that of Earth today.
+This early dynamo field apparently expired by about one billion years ago, after the lunar core had crystallized.
 Theoretically, some of the remnant magnetization may originate from transient magnetic fields generated during large impacts through the expansion of plasma clouds.
 These clouds are generated during large impacts in an ambient magnetic field.
 This is supported by the location of the largest crustal magnetizations situated near the antipodes of the giant impact basins.